fractalmandala/brhatNew/src/routes/dhiti/aiagainsthinduhate.md

 #### Recognizing the Global Challenge

 In an era where digital communication transcends geographical boundaries, the Hindu community globally faces a growing challenge – the rise of anti-Hindu sentiments.
-Manifesting through misinformation, stereotypes, and online hate speech, these sentiments not only distort the understanding of Hinduism but also propagate biases and incite potential violence [1].
+Manifesting through misinformation, stereotypes, and online hate speech, these sentiments not only distort the understanding of Hinduism but also propagate biases and incite potential violence<sup>1</sup>.
 Artificial Intelligence (AI) emerges as a beacon of hope to identify, analyze, and counter these biases effectively.
-This article delves into how AI can be a powerful ally in this global fight [2].
+This article delves into how AI can be a powerful ally in this global fight<sup>2</sup>.

 #### The Potential of AI in countering anti-Hindu hate